The Application Process

 Interview Tips

-• Focus on your strengths and how they relate to the position; and
+- Focus on your strengths and how they relate to the position; an

 Reference Checks

-The GNWT conducts reference checks on the top candidate based on merit and affirmative action.
-If you are the successful applicant on the competition, the Selection Committee will contact you to request three references.
+The GNWT conducts reference checks for the top candidate based on merit and priority in accordance with the Indigenous Employment Policy.
+If you are the successful applicant on the competition, the Selection Committee will contact you to request a minimum of three references.
 One of these references must be your current or most recent direct supervisor.

 Before the Selection Committee contacts an applicant’s reference, the applicant should:

-• Ask the references if they can use them as a reference;
+- Ask the reference person if they can use them as a reference;

-• Ask the reference if they are willing to provide a positive reference;
+- Ask the reference person if they are willing to provide a positive reference;

-• Ensure the references are available and the contact information is accurate; and
+- Ensure the references provided are available and the contact information is accurate; and

-• Advise the references of the specific position they have applied on.
+- Advise their references of the specific position they have applied on.

 Staffing Appeal Process